CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.3 Patch and Change Management.md

 ### 2 4 Insufficient resources for patch and change management

 Effective patch and change management requires adequate human, time and financial resources.
-If these are not available, for example, the necessary roles can be filled with unsuitable persons.
+If these are not available, for example, the necessary roles can be filled with unsuitable people.
 Also, interfaces for certain information, for example, between IT and the corresponding contact persons in the departments, can not be created, or the required capacities for the infrastructure of the test and distribution environments are not provided.
-If the staffing, time and financial shortcomings in regular operations can often be compensated, they will prove to be more time-consuming, for example when emergency patches need to be recorded.
+If the staffing, time and financial shortcomings in regular operations can often be compensated, they become even more time-consuming, for example, when emergency patches need to be recorded.

 ### 2 5 Problems with automated distribution of patches and changes

 Frequently, patches and changes are not distributed manually, but centrally software-supported.
 If such software is used, erroneous patches and changes in the entire information network can be deployed, which can result in mass security problems.
 It is especially serious when many systems simultaneously install software that contains security holes.

 If only a few mistakes occur, they can often be remedied by hand.
 However, it will be problematic if IT systems can not be permanently accessed on the LAN.
 One example is sales representatives who rarely and irregularly connect their IT systems to the LAN.
-If the tool is configured to distribute the updates only within a specific time frame and then not all IT systems are reachable, these systems can not be updated.
+If the tool is configured to distribute the updates only within a certain period of time and then not all IT systems can be reached, these systems can not be updated.

 ### 2 6 Poor recovery options for patch and change management